andreapianidev/andreapianidev/README.md

-I am a Frontend, Backend and Android Developer🎡, Beside that I am Ethical Hacker👩‍🎓, Certified By TCM Security 🎯, goal-oriented individual👩‍💻 with decent moral Values and Ethicates🙇‍♀️ along with a high-energy level🤹‍♀️, honed communication skills👐, strong organizational skills👮‍♀️, and meticulous attention🕵️‍♀️ to detail.
+I am a Frontend, Backend and Android Developer🎡, Beside that I am Ethical Hacker👩‍🎓, Certified By TCM Security 🎯, goal-oriented individual👩‍💻 with decent moral and ethical values 🙇‍♀️ along with a high-energy level🤹‍♀️, honed communication skills👐, strong organizational skills👮‍♀️, and meticulous attention🕵️‍♀️ to details.

 - 👋 Hi, I’m @andreapianidev
 - 👀 I’m interested in app development